ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 MORE COVERS >>

-Aldridge's experiments with various colour schemes for the logo and banner were not always successful, but this changed with the introduction of a cool new colour for the 1966 reprint of Deathworld.
-For this Aldridge reinstated the traditional black-and-white penguin logo, but placed it in a mauve roundel with a white border and matched it with a mauve sf banner, thereby softening the monochrome glare of white typography on a black cover and restoring a sense of balance which the other covers lacked.
-This use of black, white and mauve brought together for the first time the distinctive livery that would become synonymous with Penguin sf covers in the years that followed.
+Aldridge's experiments with different banner and logo colours finally paid off on the 1966 reprint of Deathworld.
+For this he brought back the black and white penguin but placed it in a mauve roundel with a white border and matched it with a banner in the same cool mauve.
+This softened the monochrome glare of white typography on a black cover and restored a sense of balance which the other covers lacked.
+The use of black, white and mauve brought together for the first time the distinctive livery that would become synonymous with Penguin sf covers in the years that followed.